Makerfabs/Project_IoT-Irrigation-System/readme.md

 ![burn_firmware](md_pic/burn_firmware.png)

-- Download all python programs ending in.py from the "/Project_LOT-Irrigation-System/LoraLOT/workSpace to ESP32".
+- Download all python programs ending in.py from the "\Project_IoT-Irrigation-System\iot_makepython\workSpace" to ESP32.

 ![program_list](md_pic/program_list.jpg)

+- Set test.py to default run.
+(Go to the program on ESP32 in the Device folder and right-click to set it to start by default.)

-- Press the RST button on ESP32 to reset the development board.The LCD screen will display some default data.
+- Press the RST button on ESP32 to reset the development board.
+The LCD screen will display some default data.

 ![default_data](md_pic/default_data.jpg)

 ## Burn Sensor
 - Open arduino ide.
-- Open file "/Project_LOT-Irrigation-System/LoraTransmitterADCAHT10/LoraTransmitterADCAHT10.ino"
+- Open file "\Project_IoT-Irrigation-System\iot_moisture_V3\iot_moisture_V3.ino"
 - Select Tools/Manage Libraries.
 - Install RadioLib by Jan Gromes.